A Meditation on

 Kentucky.
 For the Trappist monks who pass beneath this legend, and who pray there

-for the peace of the world, this is no simple benediction, but instead a call to labor
+for the peace of the world, this is no simple benediction, but rather a call to labor

 at the most important task of all.
 And for the most famous of those monks, Thomas